adonisjs/v6-docs/content/docs/fundamentals/application_lifecycle.md

 - `ready`: The ready method runs after the application is considered ready.

 - `shutdown`: The shutdown method is invoked when the application begins the graceful shutdown.
-You can use this method to close database connections or end opened streams.
+You can use this method to close database connections, or end opened streams.